kenniyu/thetainvesting/source/trades/index.markdown

 - *03-30-2016* - No updates
 - *03-31-2016* - No updates.
 This is so far from our short strike, will let it expire worthless if anything.
 - *04-01-2016* - No updates - we continue to hold
+- *04-04-2016* - No updates - we continue to hold (feel free to take it off to free up BP)
+- *04-05-2016* - No updates - we continue to hold (feel free to take it off to free up BP)

 ***